isi-vista/adam/README.md

 npm install -g npm
 ```

-# To install font dependancies on your machine
+# To install font dependencies on your machine

 ```
 cd {adam_root}